vib-tcp/project_github_microcredential/doc/examples.md

 ## Tracking changes in a paper ##

 When making a paper, you can track all edits/changes using git and github.
+All versions should be added, commited, and pushed, but a clear timeline should be maintained

+## Use of pipelines ##
+On GitHub, a wide variety of pipelines are available that can be used for your own research/work.
+These pipeline can be cloned locally.
+Alternatively, you can fork them, and make your own changes.
+Through a pull request, suggestions of changes can be made to the original owner of the pipeline.